 TRANSFORMATIONAL: We believe in the power of authentic relationships and that lasting change is not achieved through transactions alone.

 In summer of 2008, the three-year program, GardenWorks, became Gardening Matters, an independent organization dedicated to community gardeners across the Twin Cities and Minnesota.
-Gardening Matters continues the mission and programming of GardenWorks to work with gardeners to create vibrant sustainable community gardens that are assets to the communities in which they reside.
+Gardening Matters continues the mission and programming of GardenWorks to work with gardeners to create vibrant sustainable community gardens that are assets to their communities.
 Read more about Gardening Matters' history.

 Goals of Gardening Matters

-- To strengthen networking between community garden groups
+- To strengthen networking and shared learning between community garden groups.

-- To strengthen internal functioning of community gardens
+- To strengthen internal functioning and sustainability of community gardens.

-- To improve public relations and advocate for supportive policies for community gardens
+- To organize and advocate for supportive policies for community and backyard gardening.

 How Do We Do It?

 Gardening Matters thanks the many individual donors of money and time, volunteering their energy and skills.
 Gardening Matters owes its success to you -- THANK YOU!
-To make a tax-deductible donation to support community gardening programming, make check out to Gardening Matters and mail to310 E. 38th St., #204b, Minneapolis, MN 55409 or online through GIVEMN.org
+To make a tax-deductible donation to support community gardening programming, make check out to Gardening Matters and mail to310 E. 38th St., #204b, Minneapolis, MN 55409 or online.

 Gardening Matters receives support from The McKnight Foundation, the McNeely Foundation, the Elmer L. and Eleanor J. Anderson Foundation, Seward Co-op's SEED Program, the Kingsley H. Murphey Family Foundation, the Janice Gardner Foundation, the Kill Kancer Foundation, and the Wedge Co-op's Green Patch program.